 He also has an interest in Computer Assisted Language Learning (CALL) pedagogy and practice, and has an interest in research and ethical issues of using social media in education.
 He has published in local and international journals including the leading publication ELT Journal, and has presented internationally (research page).

-Andrew is a member of JALT and the JALT CALL special interest group.
-He currently does proof-reading, copy editing, and is a reviewer for the JALTCALL Journal.
-He is also the Co-programme Chair for Nagoya JALT.
+Andrew has been member of JALT and the JALT CALL special interest group.
+He has done proof-reading, copy editing, and reviewed for the JALTCALL Journal.
+He was also the Co-programme Chair for Nagoya JALT.